|Don’t lay the tray on the bed, I want to lie down.

 The English verbs lay and lie are commonly confused by even native English speakers.
 I’m not lying when I say that you can now lay your fears of not knowing the difference to rest.

 Lay is a transitive verb, which means that it must be used with a direct object.
-The past tense and the past participle of lay are both laid.

 Please lay the books on the table.